toricls/votingapp/README.md

 #### Variables

-- `DDB_AWS_REGION` this variable is required and needs to be set to the region of the DDB table.
+- `DDB_AWS_REGION` this variable is required and needs to be set to the region of the DynamoDB table.
-- `DDB_TABLE_NAME` this variable is optional and contains the DDB table name (default: `votingapp-restaurants`)
+- `DDB_TABLE_NAME` this variable is optional and contains the DynamoDB table name (default: `votingapp-restaurants`)
 - `MEMSTRESSFACTOR` and `CPUSTRESSFACTOR` are optional and governs the behaviour of the artificial load (experimental)